Biography

 British-Algerian-German violinist Olivia Ziani lives in London and enjoys an extensive and varied freelance career across a multitude of different musical genres.

 Olivia began playing the violin at the age of six.
-She attended the Purcell School for Young Musicians for sixth form before beginning studies as a violin scholar at the Royal College of Music, where she attained a first class honours degree and a postgraduate performance degree, studying with Professors Yossi Zivoni and Gabrielle Lester.
-During her time at the RCM, Olivia led both the Philharmonic Orchestra and the Opera Orchestra, and performed as principal second of the Symphony Orchestra.
+She attended the Purcell School for Young Musicians before beginning studies as a violin scholar at the Royal College of Music, where she attained a first class honours degree and a postgraduate performance degree, studying with Professors Yossi Zivoni and Gabrielle Lester.
+During her time at the RCM, Olivia led both the Philharmonic Orchestra and the Opera Orchestra, and performed as principal second violin of the Symphony Orchestra.

 Olivia is a qualified violin teacher with a distinction in the ABRSM teaching diploma qualification.
 In 2021, she was an ambassador for the Benedetti Foundation, and was appointed violin teacher at the University of Reading in 2022.